The nutrition toolbox to generate in silico diets

 - databaseName - semicolon (;) seperated list of the name of the database corresponinding to the IDs filled in the databaseID column.
 This is either usda or frida and nothing else.

-- WeightEaten(g) - Amount of food consumed (included water weight).
-It is important to check that the reported macronutrients correspond to this weight eaten.
+- ReferenceWeight(g) - Amount of food consumed (included water weight).
+It is important to check that the macronutrients you enter correspond to this reference weight.
 Always given in grams

 - Alcohol(g) - Amount of alcohol reported on the food label.